Kietpawpan/Apache/README.md

 # Prevent Indexes of
+Disable directory browsing as follows:
-1. Open the conf/httpd.conf
+1. Open the Apche24/conf/httpd.conf
-2. Add this code
+2. Add this code in it.

 ```
 DocumentRoot "${SRVROOT}/htdocs"